-"Two weeks ago I completed an online form to request information for a Master's Program.
-By today, I have yet to receive even an acknowledgment.
-Did they receive my message, are they overwhelmed with the level of interest, or did they simply ignore my message because of my profile?
-I had to complete quite a bit of information before I could submit my request.
-Though they might reply at some stage, I'm now less likely to apply."
+"Two weeks ago Edu, short for Eduardo, completed an online form to request information for a Master's Program.
+By today, he has yet to receive even an acknowledgment.
+Did they receive his message, are they overwhelmed with the level of interest, or did they simply ignore his message because of his profile?
+Edu had to complete quite a bit of information before he could submit his request.
+Though they might reply at some stage, he is now less likely to apply."

 No doubt, there are peak periods in every company.
 Dealing with an overwhelming level of inquiries can be challenging and might lead to a slower response time.
 To ensure that Edu does receive a communication, we can explore a nurturing strategy and how we can measure whether this strategy produces the desired results.